How can the Bears fix Jordan Howard? No 'magic formula'

 The problem is that next to quarterback Mike Glennon's flurry of turnovers, the Bears’ failure to establish the run topped the list of concerns in the aftermath of Sunday’s blowout in Tampa.

-The most egregious statistic: Pro Bowler Jordan Howard gained seven yards on nine carries.
+The most egregious statistic: Pro Bowler Jordan Howard gained 7 yards on nine carries.

 Tarik Cohen didn't fare much better, gaining 13 yards on seven carries.